-In the Robert Walters Keeping Your Career on Track series, our recruitment specialists have outlined their top ten tips to stay motivated during the job search and stop your career from stalling during this challenging time.
+Our recruitment specialists have outlined their top ten tips to stay motivated during the job search and stop your career from stalling during this challenging time.

 Start with the basics.
 Ask yourself questions such as ‘What companies are top of my priority list?’.
 Outlining even your top five preferred companies can help you to devise a smart and targeted plan for your job search.
 Next steps include researching your chosen top five and learning about the companies, competitors in their industry, skills requirements, employment offers and career growth opportunities to figure out what it is you’re looking for and how your skill set matches up.
 Setting a clear plan in place can help you tick the boxes along the way and stay on track.

 It’s wasted time applying for roles that you can’t see yourself in.
 Where do you see yourself thriving?
 Visualise your dream job - your desired job role, industry, salary, location.
 Picturing yourself in your ideal situation, while also visualising the end-result, can help you remind yourself why you’re dedicating time to the job search and identify actionable goals to get to your ideal position.
 Creating a ‘vision board’ can help with this.